 Sage is an often overlooked herb unless it is for holiday recipes.
 This is unfortunate since the flavor of sage holds up well to the stronger flavors in a beef dish, adding a fragrant aroma and warm taste.
 Sage is easy to add to many beef recipes, including:

-Sage is another herb that grows well indoors, sure to thrive if you provide adequate lighting.
-Both fresh and dried sage tastes wonderful, so use either version in your beef recipes.
+Sage is another herb that grows well indoors, and it is sure to thrive if you provide adequate lighting.
+Both fresh and dried sage tastes work well in recipes, so use either version in your beef recipes.

 04 of 05

 Thyme is synonymous with beef dishes.
 Used fresh or dry, thyme will only round the flavors and add a touch of depth that only herbs can provide.
 Some recipes you can try that contain thyme include:

 Thyme is also easy to grow in an indoor garden and will do fine in a sunny window.
 Many chefs like to grow several varieties lined up on the window sill—the lemony taste of lemon thyme is a favorite.Continue to 5 of 5 below.

 Parsley has come into its own in recent years and has become much more than simply a garnish.
 Cooks who are familiar with this tasty herb know it can hold its flavor if used fresh and added to the end of cooking.

 Parsley brightens and adds a fresh note to winter beef dishes that can be heavy such as: